MangoTheCat/dynshiny/README.md

+---
-# Dynamically generated Shiny UI
+title: Dynamically generated Shiny UI
+author: "Gábor Csárdi — Mango Solutions,\n Joe Cheng — RStudio"
+runtime: shiny
+---

+## Introduction

+It often happens that the user interface of a Shiny application needs to be generated dynamically, based on data or program state in general.
+One typical use case that we encounter often is when the UI lets the user edit variable number of records from a database.

+Imagine that you have an employee database, where each employee can be assigned multiple roles.
+Each assignment also has additional data, for example the proportion of work time the employee is expected to exercise that role, a comment field, etc. In a relational database, you would store this information in a `roles` table, where each row corresponds to one of the role assignments of an employee.
+When writing a web app to edit the database, it makes sense to edit all roles of an employee on the same
+page: add or delete roles, or modify existing ones.
+This requires generating the user interface (UI) of the app dynamically, from the database.

 <br>
 <img width="400" src="./screen1.png" alt="">
 <img width="400" src="./screen2.png" alt="">
 <br>

-## Introduction

-It often happens that the user interface of a Shiny application needs to be generated dynamically, based on data or other variables.
-One typical use case is when the UI lets the user edit variable number of records from a database.

-Imagine that you have an employee database, where each employee can be assigned multiple roles.
-Each assignment also has additional data, for example the proportion of work time the employee is expected to exercise that role, a comment field, etc. In the relational database, you would store this information in a `roles` table, and then have (potentially) multiple roles for each employee.
-When you write a web app to edit the database, it makes sense to edit all roles of an employee on the same page: add or delete roles, or modify existing roles.
-This requires generating the user interface (UI) of the app dynamically, from the database.

 ## Requirements